New Distribution Capability (NDC) in Air Travel: Airlines, GDSs, and the Impact on the Industry

 The first set of official standards was released on September 1, 2015.
 A new messaging standard promised to change the way airline tickets are distributed.
 This will help service suppliers bring personalized content directly to OTAs, TMCs, and metasearch engines, bypassing Global Distribution Systems (GDSs).
 As a result, NDC was supposed to break the oligopoly of GDSs that formed over time.

-The scheme of flight distribution through GDSs and via NDC
+The logic of flight distribution through GDSs and via NDC

 To understand the current situation in airline distribution and get a detailed background on why NDC has emerged, we need to look back in time.